 However, if you have URLs on multiple subdomains on your domain that show the same content, like "www.example.com/xyz.html", "my.example.com/whatever.html" and "example.com/index.html" all showing the same page, putting a canonical link tag will cause Google to accept the URL you put in your link tag as the real URL.

-Update: Google now accepts cross-domain canonical tags.
+Update: The search engine now accepts cross-domain canonical tags.
 That is, this limitation no longer exists.

 The tag is currently only recognized by Google.
 As such, you should still continue to find ways of reducing multiple URLs that lead to the same content on your website.

 Update: the Bing engineers have said that they will support the canonical tag as well, although they may not necessarily give it the same weightage as Google.
 Nor will they necessarily support its use across different domains (see above point).

 I personally think it is an ingenious solution to the pesky duplicate content problem, one that puts the power of how to resolve the issues into the hands of the webmasters themselves, rather than letting the search engine, which usually does not have enough information, try to figure out the correct URL.
 Hopefully, the other search engines will also recognize this tag, making this a problem of the past.

 Do you find this article useful?
 You can learn of new articles and scripts that are published on thesitewizard.com by subscribing to the RSS feed.
 Simply point your RSS feed reader or a browser that supports RSS feeds at https://www.thesitewizard.com/thesitewizard.xml.
 You can read more about how to subscribe to RSS site feeds from my RSS FAQ.

 This article is copyrighted.
 Please do not reproduce or distribute this article in whole or part, in any form.